mathis-lambert/api/README.md

 - **FastAPI**: A modern, fast (high-performance) web framework for building APIs with Python 3.13 based on standard Python type hints.
 - **MongoDB**: A NoSQL database used for storing application data, offering flexibility and scalability.
+- **Qdrant**: A vector database used for implementing Retrieval-Augmented Generation (RAG) features, enhancing information retrieval capabilities.
 - **LLM Integration**: Routes for calling the OpenAI API to leverage Large Language Models (LLMs) for various NLP tasks.
 - **Versioning**: A systematic versioning approach with endpoints like `/v1`, `/v2`, etc., to manage API changes and ensure backward compatibility.